Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Scheduling observations

 \section{Scheduling observations}

-In this section, we provide a couple of concrete examples of schedules that can be produced by our software.
+In this section, we provide a couple of concrete examples of schedules that can be produced by our software, with a focus on the specific properties of the EUSO-SPB2 mission.
 To do so, we compute several sets of mock schedules between 2023-04-16 and 2023-05-24 using a source database built from GCN, TNS, and ATels alerts as well as a steady source catalog.
-In addition, we use the flight data of the SuperBit mission \cite{Gill:2024mqb}, which flew between 2023-04-16 and 2023-05-24, giving us access to a realistic balloon trajectory.
+In addition, we use the flight data of the SuperBit mission \citep{Gill:2024mqb}, which flew between 2023-04-16 and 2023-05-24, giving us access to a realistic balloon trajectory.

 In figure~\ref{fig:Obs_window_SB}, we show the successive observation windows that we obtain between those dates, using the run option \verb|obs_windows_all| of NuTS.
 Observations are possible when the Sun constraint band (blue, astronomical night) and Moon set/low illumination (orange region) overlap.
 No observations can be scheduled between 2023-05-02 and 2023-05-11 due to the joint constraints from the Sun and the Moon, in particular due to the Moon illumination close to full Moon.
 In addition, this run option allows us to calculate some general characteristics of this mock observation campaign.
 The total flight time of the SuperBit mission is $\sim 3 \times 10^6\, {\rm s}$, and during this flight the cumulated duration of all observation windows is $8 \times 10^5\,{\rm s}$.
 Thus, observations can be scheduled during $23\%$ of the flight time.